 On July 8, 1956, the large bell was given in memory of Viola R. Keenan by L.W.
 Keenan and Mr. & Mrs. John R. Keenan.
 It was cast in 1887 by Meneely and Company, West Troy, N.Y. and was used as a fire bell in Philadelphia, where a Hollywood Company was filming motion pictures.

-The architectural firm of Frey and Chambers of Palm Springs was engaged to guide the members of St. Michael’s in the developing of their plans.
+The architectural firm of Frey and Chambers of Palm Springs was engaged to guide the members of St. Michael’s in developing their plans.
 They were responsible for the design of the exterior as well as the interior of the church.
-There were many meetings for the reviewing of the plans and the plotting out of the parish hall, and the designation of future expansion areas and other facilities as needed.
+There were many meetings to review the plans and plot out of the parish hall, and to designate future expansion areas and other facilities as needed.
 There were many in the church who wondered about the modernistic design of the church, and what the committee was actually doing in supporting the so-called “newfangled” ideas for the building of an Episcopal Church, which historically had the traditional shape of a cross.

 From the Architects: “We were asked to create an economical design, permanent in materials, and deeply religious in feeling.
 The simple, unadorned structure of reinforced concrete block and exposed wood beams reflect the honest strength and serenity of the building.
 The design elements are created to express the traditional and liturgical requirements of the church and the character of the historical coastland.”